saezlab/CNORprob/README.md

 CNOlist <- CNOlist('path_to_your_MIDAS_data_here') # import experimental data from MIDAS file
 ```

-Apart from applyaing the default setting as used in CNORprob examples, users can also assign additional features e.g. the preprocessing of prior knowledge network (please refer to the documentation of CellNOpt for more detail) as well as the network constraint.
+Apart from applying the default setting as used in CNORprob examples, users can also assign additional features e.g. the preprocessing of prior knowledge network (please refer to the documentation of CellNOpt for more detail) as well as the network constraint.

 "CNORprob_buildModel" provide 4 additional variables:
 1) "expandOR" refers to the expansion of the OR gate which it was not assigned from the initial list.